9 tricky housemates and how to deal with them

 Try doing things to cheer them up or distract them, and see if it has any impact on their mood.

 With regards to the post-it notes, the key is to play them at their own game.
-Start up a little chat on your own piece of paper, pointing out something selfish or gross that they've done in the house recently too (there are normally lots to choose from).
+Start a little chat on your own piece of paper, pointing out something selfish or gross that they've done in the house recently too (there are normally lots to choose from).

 Once they've gotten over the rage at your reply, they'll probably bin both notes and forget that tactic next time.